-The 99g S-Works EXOS 99 claims to be the lightest production road shoe ever made
+Specialized has today unveiled the S-Works EXOS 99 which at 99g per foot for a size 42 claims to be the lightest production road shoe ever made.

 So far, we’ve only spotted a single Bora-Hansgrohe rider wearing a new pair of lightweight shoes, which are finished in a similar design.
 The rider in question was also seen fitting a set of Body Geometry SL footbeds to the shoes.